zcharbel/iRep-presentation-boilerplate/README.md

 Things that are done when the script is run are:

-- CSS and JS are minified
+- HTML, CSS and JS are minified
 - Images are optimized
 - Moving the "_global" folder from a global position to a local position within each slide
 - All slides in the production folder are compressed into a .zip for upload to salesforce